Don’t want to read 1,000s of words on how to make a winning bid on UpWork? I got you. Listen to the podcast instead. Or you can watch the video.

 For instance, when I was just getting started on Upwork, I knew I wouldn’t be able to land really high paying jobs at first.
 After all, I had no previous customer feedback.

-So, I would filter out the Expert experience level jobs and those with a really high budget.
+So, I would filter out all of the projects EXCEPT those with Expert experience level jobs and with a really high budget.

 I also reasoned that I’d be more likely to get a project from someone that was new to Upwork since they were more likely to hire a newbie as well.